New TEF-TCF Prep Batches Starting Every Week | Limited Seats Available

 Wild/Exotic Birds in French

-Introducing wild and exotic birds can expand your vocabulary and provide insight into the diverse avian world.
-Here is a table of exotic bird species, their French names, and their pronunciations:
+These wild and exotic birds can expand your jargon and provide insight into the diverse avian world.
+We need to protect these exotic ones.
+They are worth watching for any oiseau lover.
+Here is a table of exotic bird species in English, their French names, and their pronunciations:

 Bird French NamePronunciation